SSWSpencer/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+        It allows a programmer to use routing in an api It allows a programmer to use middleware in their api calls

 - [ ] Describe Middleware?
+        It is a block of code that executes before an api call.
+Can be used to verify things in the request, allowing for more dry code

 - [ ] Describe a Resource?
+        It is code that is written by another programmer online that can be used to increase functionality of an api

 - [ ] What can the API return to help clients know if a request was successful?
+        Status code 200

 - [ ] How can we partition our application into sub-applications?
+        Routing

 ## Minimum Viable Product